 Number Professional Expertise and Technical Processes - Improvement Actions Timescale 1 Increase the Services capacity in relation to applications using a fire engineered approach.
 Additional capacity is required in the longer term to assist currently qualified staff with applications of this nature.
 A Building Standards Surveyor is attending university on day release to obtain an honours degree in Fire Risk Engineering.
-Q3 Cont'd 2 Rollout of new IT equipment across the service including upgraded laptops and hybrid devices with associated upgrade of operating systems with aim of increased productivity and greater efficiency.
-TBC 3 Improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate the acceptance of completion certificates electronically from a site location.
+Completed 2 Rollout of new IT equipment across the service including upgraded laptops and hybrid devices with associated upgrade of operating systems with aim of increased productivity and greater efficiency.
+NB Whilst this rollout has commenced, this item has been carried forward to 2021/22 Continued to 21/22 3 Improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate the acceptance of completion certificates electronically from a site location.
 Note - timescale is linked to and dependent on successful implementation of IT rollout and upgrade identified in 4. above.
-TBC 4 Development of "Housing Stats Report" that will automatically generate the quarterly "NB2" statistics required by Housing Statistics Section within Scottish Government.
-Q3 5 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
-Q3
+This item has been carried forward to 2021/22 Continued to 21/22 4 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
+This item has been partially completed with the remainder of the rollout carried forward to 2021/22 Partially Complete Cont'd 21/22

-Number Quality Customer Experience - Improvement Actions Timescale 1 Customer service improvements and customer care initiatives identified through the Planning & Building Standards EFQM process to be finalised and implemented.
-Q1-4 2 Seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
-Q4 3 Undertake Staff Performance Coaching & Review (PCR) and progress any skills gaps, training or development initiatives to support the evolving needs of the service and the individual.
-Continuous 4 Together with administration and Service Development colleagues, review electronic storage of plans, documents, certification etc within Part II of the Building Standards Register including an agreed naming and numbering convention in order to ensure efficient and effective storage and subsequent retrieval of information.
-Q4
+Number Quality Customer Experience - Improvement Actions Timescale Customer service improvements and customer care initiatives identified through the Planning & Building Standards EFQM process to be finalised and implemented.
+This item is ongoing and will continue into 2021/22 Q1-4 l Develop Communication Strategy for PBS Completed Create Customer Service Group Completed 2 Seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
+This item has been carried forward to Continued Z 2021/22 21/22 Undertake Staff Performance Coaching & Review (PCR) and progress any skills gaps, training or development initiatives to PCR Complete 3 support the evolving needs of the service and the individual.
+Training support the evolving needs of the service and the individual.
+Ongoing , Together with administration and Service Development colleagues, review electronic storage of plans, documents, certification etc Continued 4 within Part II of the Building Standards Register including an agreed naming and numbering convention in order to ensure efficient 21/22 and effective storage and subsequent retrieval of information.
+This item has been carried forward to 2021/22 5 Update website to provide advice and guidance to customers in the form of "Information Guide for Service Users" webpage Completed detailing service provision during COVID-19 pandemic.